-When we first published “Lightning Experience vs. Salesforce Classic: Is the Lightning Experience Revolutionizing Salesforce?” over two years ago there were many features missing from the Salesforce Lightning Experience, making the conversation about the UI and what was missing.
-Over the last two years, Salesforce has significantly closed those gaps.
+When we first published “Lightning Experience vs. Salesforce Classic: Is the Lightning Experience Revolutionizing Salesforce?”.
+Over two years ago there were many features missing from the Salesforce Lightning Experience.
+Making the conversation about the UI and what was missing.
+Certainly, over the last two years, Salesforce has significantly closed those gaps.
 Now, only discussing the Lightning UI misses many of the benefits it has introduced.

 Often the most controversial parts of any redesign, the user experience in Lightning is significantly different than Classic.
-It’s common for users of a product to resist changes to their experience, but Lightning brings benefits for those that do.
+It’s common for users of a product to resist changes to their experience.
+Lightning brings benefits for those that do.
 Whether your users are selling, helping, collaborating, or marketing, there are improvements to help them get their work done faster.
-Salesforce worked to simplify the user experience and create more efficient navigation, allowing you to not only change records quickly but change applications.
+Salesforce worked to simplify the user experience and create more efficient navigation.
+That allows you to not only change records quickly but change applications.

 Significant work has gone into refreshing record layouts, dashboards, and report views.
 When Lightning was first introduced, admins and users were finding themselves having to switch back to Classic for specific tasks.
 Now that happens far less often.
 With the Lightning App Builder, it’s easy for admins to create new custom page layouts.
 The benefits aren’t limited to administrators.
 Here are a few areas the experience has improved.